SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 ```
 ##### Phrase 3:

 Chosen NEAR/30 as a substiture for AND.
-This search should really be #X AND #Y, where disaster-search string is X and global GDP-string is Y. This one needs a second pair of eyes.
+This search should really be #X AND #Y, where disaster-search string is X and global GDP-string is Y.

 ```Ceylon =
 TS=